RoryHemmings/cyber-rootkit-s23/blog_post.md

 $
 ```

 As you can see, we have indirectly manipulated printf's behavior.
-The program is correctly using the `printf` function, however it is not behaving as expected.
+The program is correctly using the `printf` function, however, it is not behaving as expected.

 At the heart of this example is the `dlsym` call.
-While it looks complicated, it simply retrieves the next dynamically linked occurance of the `puts` symbol.
-Since our library was loaded before libc, the next occurance is the original `puts` syscall in libc.
+While it looks complicated, it simply retrieves the next dynamically linked occurrence of the `puts` symbol.
+Since our library was loaded before libc, the next occurrence is the original `puts` syscall in libc.
 Since `real_puts` is a function pointer, this line simply initializes `real_puts` to the address of the real `puts` function.
 We can now use `real_puts` freely within our wrapper.

 Since our library is loaded before libc, any program calling `printf`, and by extension `puts`, will actually be calling our `puts` function.
 This means that any program on the entire system that wants to print "cat" to stdout, will actually end up printing "dog" instead.
-Critically however, any call to puts that isn't literally printing "cat" is left completely untouched.
+Critically, however, any call to puts that isn't literally printing "cat" is left completely untouched.

-While this example is relatively inocuous, it gives us a glimpse into the potential host of features we could develop.
-Not only can it be used to arbitrarily execute code, but it can also be used to cover up evidence of the rootkit entirely as we can literally control exactly what the operating system is telling the user.
+While this example is relatively innocuous, it gives us a glimpse into the potential host of features we could develop.
+Not only can it be used to arbitrarily execute code, but it can also be used to cover up evidence of the rootkit entirely as we can control exactly what the operating system is telling the user.
 The user could be attempting to detect the rootkit and the OS could be screaming for help, but we can easily redirect those calls for help into the void, leading the user into a false sense of security.

 > Note that this program will only replace **exactly** the message "cat" with the message "dog".
 If someone writes "I like cats", it will still print "I like cats" since `strcmp` checks for an exact match with "cat".
 Qualities like this are actually rather important when it comes to designing a rootkit since all the global `puts` traffic will be routed through your function, and the vast majority of traffic shouldn't trigger your rootkit features to preserve discretion.

 #### Trigger Mechanism

 For our rootkits, the goal was to gain persistent access to a machine.
 To achieve this, you need to open some sort of backdoor shell on command.
-This requires a built in trigger mechanism to open a shell.
+This requires a built-in trigger mechanism to open a shell.

-In our case, we are looking to attack a linux machine that presumably has ssh installed.
-While there are many ways of implementing this, we again took *heavy* inspiration from the aformentioned blog post.
+In our case, we are looking to attack a Linux machine that presumably has SSH installed.
+While there are many ways of implementing this, we again took *heavy* inspiration from the aforementioned blog post.
 Specifically, the ssh feature we aimed to exploit was the logging mechanism.

 Every time that a user attempts to connect to a machine on ssh, the ssh daemon logs the attempt along with the username and some other information to `/var/log/auth.log`.
-Critically this information is logged whether the attempt is successful or not and the ssh daemon uses the `write` system call to write to the file.
+Critically this information is logged whether the attempt is successful or not and the SSH daemon uses the `write` system call to write to the file.

-We can leverage this feature and hook the write system call to trigger a shell when a user attempts to login with a specific username.
+We can leverage this feature and hook the write system call to trigger a shell when a user attempts to log in with a specific username.
 This is great as it will only trigger if a user attempts to log in with a trigger username.
-In all other cases ssh will function normally.
+In all other cases SSH will function normally.

 Here is the code for the trigger.